 Want to decorate your foyer for the Fall season, and for Halloween?
 Great!
 Are you broke?
 Even better.
-Here are my five favorite, most inexpensive ways to dress your entryway for Autumn:
+Here are my five favorite, most inexpensive Halloween decor ideas perfect for any home.

 1. Two words: Spanish moss.
 You can get this stuff by the bag at any craft store.
 It’s my favorite and most inexpensive way to spook up any area of your home – especially the foyer for Halloween.
 The beauty of it is that, while it may be a bit messy, it’s super easy to decorate with and you can tuck it in anywhere.
 Here you see how I tucked it into these floral sconces, along with a sprig of fall leaves purchased at a local craft store.
 So really I’m not overhauling anything here – just adding a Fall layer to what I already have.